TownLake/blog-samrhea-legacy/content/posts/2023/2023-10-23-attention/index.md

 If I ever tell you this, then you are Jonathan Spies, the VP of Engineering for Cloudflare One and my single, continuous engineering partner for over five years.
 Jonathan is the only person with whom I have a level of trust and camaraderie enough to say “hey, let me call you right back - I have to go to the bathroom immediately because I have been trying to introduce more fiber into my diet and that has consequences at exactly 2:30PM each day.”

 When I return, I do not feel any shame - I only do this to Jonathan - but I do generally find myself to be more alert and focused.
+And when I talk to Jonathan I am almost always completely engaged.

-This is also the highest compliment I can give someone because it means you have worked together with me daily for half of a decade and I trust you enough to be slightly vulnerable.
+This is also the highest compliment I can give someone because it means you have worked together with me daily for the better part of a decade and I trust you enough to be slightly vulnerable.
 I find being vulnerable so difficult that the most transparent I can be is to tell my closest colleague that I, a mortal, poop.

 ## 90% - Someone said something shocking